-We wish to acknowledge the participants of the Expert Workshop, and Paula and Chloe Drayton from Resource Advisory for their preparation and facilitation of the Expert Workshop.
+We wish to acknowledge community participants for their time and providing valuable insights for the project, the participants of the Expert Workshop, and Paula and Chloe Drayton from Resource Advisory for their preparation and facilitation of the Expert Workshop.
 We would also like to thank Lisa McKenzie from University of Colorado Denver, Rachel Tham from the University of Melbourne and Erin Dunne, Kathryn Emmerson, Sarah Lawson and Rod McCrae from CSIRO and for providing valuable comments on this report.